Can you really travel on the cheap in Dubai?

 While it’s costly to head up the Burj Khalifa (and can involve extensive queueing at times), it’s totally free to see it from outside and enjoy the nightly light and sound fountain show that occurs on Burj Lake, Downtown Dubai, outside Dubai Mall.

-There are many great restaurants where you can grab a bite in the Dubai Mall and adjacent Souk al Bahar with brilliant views, however on a budget we recommend you grab some takeaway from the food court inside Dubai Mall and set up your own little picnic to enjoy the show.
+There are many great restaurants where you can grab a bite in the Dubai Mall and adjacent Souk al Bahar with brilliant views.
+However, on a budget, we recommend you grab some takeaway from the food court inside the Lower Ground floor of Dubai Mall and set up your own little picnic to enjoy the show.

 Hiring deck chairs or taking camel rides at the beach WILL cost, but most of Dubai’s brilliant beach fronts are completely free to enter.